Retaking the MCAT

 - You should practice a lot.
 MCAT is an examination that requires you to memorize a number of things.
 You can do so only with a lot of practice.

 MCAT is an examination that tests your knowledge of Physics, Chemistry, Biology, Organic Chemistry, Verbal and analytical skills.
-Thus, preparation is the key element that will prevent you from retaking the MCAT by ensuring that you fare well in the first attempt itself.
+Thus, preparation is the key element that will prevent you from retaking the test by ensuring that you fare well in the first attempt itself.
 Hence, prepare well and then appear for the examination so that your first attempt is your final one!

 Terms and Conditions